70 Is Just a Number: Release and reception

+Critical response

 70 Is Just a Number received mixed to positive reviews from critics, with praise for Hannele Lauri's performance and the film's exploration of its themes, though some criticized its reliance on clichés.
 Episodi awarded the film 4 out of 5 stars, highlighting its warmth and Lauri's acting.
 Helsingin Sanomat rated the film 3 out of 5 stars, describing it as humorous but uneven.
 In contrast, Katso gave the film 2 out of 5 stars, criticizing its predictable storytelling.